 Environmental Data

+FIRST DESCRIBE THE DATA AND IT CHANGE OVER THE CORUSE OF HE SURVEY, THEN TALK ABOUT CORRELATION.

 Surface water temperature and salinity (fig. 2, a) appear to be anti-correlated and oscillate with the tidal cycle.
 High tide is characterized by an influx of colder, more saline water, and low tide by an increase in warmer freshwater.
 In the first and third weeks of the time course, the average surface water salinity is higher and the temperature lower than the rest of the time course.
-Week four had both the lowest surface water salinity and lowest temperature, compared to the other weeks.
+Week 4 had both the lowest surface water salinity and lowest temperature, compared to the other weeks.
 (Compare these values for temperature and salinity to data from past red tides?)

-During the time course, the daily maximum PAR fell between 116.6-802.9 (units) (fig. 2, b).
-The average daily PAR was between 28.9-177.
+During the time course, the daily PAR fell between 116.6-802.9 (units) (fig. 2, b).
+A 5 fold change of daily PAR was observed during the survey.
+Week X was the lowest, week X was the highest, with values up to XXX, something like that.
+DESCRIBE THE FIGURE!!!! .

 Surface water concentrations of ammonium ranged from 2.3 μM-74.4 μM, concentrations of nitrate from 3.5 μM-16.1 μM, and of phosphate from 0.4μM-1.5 μM (fig. 2, c).
 Changes in phosphate and nitrate appeared to be coupled throughout the first three weeks of the time course.
 A peak in the surface water concentrations of all nutrients occurred on 9/16.